suixinsuo/olympus-protocol/docs/GettingStarted.md

 > `npm run test`

-This command will test all the testcases.
+This command will test all the test cases.
 This is not optimal when creating test cases, we want to run only the test we are creating.
 Run in one terminal the command

-> './node_modules/.bin/testrpc-sc'
+>$ './node_modules/.bin/testrpc-sc'

 to start the ganache server.
-You will see that this server starts with 9 different accounts which hold ether.
-Then, in another terminal we can run
+You will see that this server starts with 9 different accounts which hold Ethers.
+Then, in another terminal, we can run

-> truffle test
+>$ truffle test

 that will test all files, or to specify a single test file: